dadigavasavipriya/ResourceHub/Web Development/README.md

 <h4> Developing Web Apps with MERN Stack</h4>

 > The MERN stack is an open source–centric collection of technologies that uses JavaScript for both the browser and server sides of a web application.
-MERN is an acronym for the four technologies that form the stack: MongoDB, Express, React, and Node. js

-MongoDB – A NoSQL database that deals with data.
-Express – A framework for NodeJS and handles GET, PUT, POST, and DELETE functions.
-React – A JavaScript library for building User Interfaces, building single-page applications.
-NodeJS – An open-source server environment.
+MERN is an acronym for the four technologies that form the stack: MongoDB, Express, React, and Node.js.
+MongoDB – A NoSQL database that deals with data , Express – A framework for NodeJS and handles GET, PUT, POST, and DELETE functions , React – A JavaScript library for building User Interfaces, building single-page applications , NodeJS – An open-source server environment.

 <table width="100%">
       <tr>